Cooking Instructions

 Step 4

 Now it’s time to put the pork loin on the rotisserie spit.
 It should slide on easily – just keep it centered.
 Set your grill for 400 degrees F (200 degrees C) and put your Rotisserie Spit with your Pork Loin on.
-I like to let it spin a few times to make sure it’s working right, then you just want to close the lid and let the grill do it’s job.
+I like to let it spin a few times to make sure it’s working right, then you just want to close the lid and let the grill do its job.
 I check on it every 15 minutes – to make sure the rotisserie is spinning with any problems and to start checking the internal temp.

 Step 5